portworx/px-dev/install_run_rhel.md

 * [Registry high-availability on PX-Lite](https://github.com/portworx/px-lite/blob/master/registry-guide.md)

 ## Prerequisites
 PX-Lite requires a server with storage devices, Docker 1.10, and use of a key-value store for the cluster configuration.
 This guide uses RHEL 7.2 as the OS.
-For Ubuntu, see [this guide](https://github.com/portworx/px-lite/blob/master/install_run_ubuntu.md) for Docker setup with Ubnutu.
+For Ubuntu, see [this guide](https://github.com/portworx/px-lite/blob/master/install_run_ubuntu.md) for Docker setup with Ubuntu.

 ### Step 1: Launch Servers